An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Spectral properties of CPTP maps and quantum master equations

 The universality of non-Hermitian random matrix theory has also been discussed beyond eigenvalue-spacing distributions $P(s)$.
-Various statistics, such as the complex-spacing ratio~\cite{jaiswal2019universality, sa2020complex}, spectral rigidity~\cite{huang2020spectral}, dissipative spectral form factor~\cite{li2021spectral}, singular-value statistics~\cite{kawabata2023singular, roccati2024diagnosing, nandy2025probing} and eigenstate statistics~\cite{hamazaki2022lindbladian, cipolloni2023entanglement, ghosh2023eigenvector, cipolloni2024non, singha2025unveiling, almeida2025universality, ferrari2025chaos} were found to exhibit universality.
-These facts motivate researchers to characterize the dissipative version of quantum chaos\footref{foot_chaos} through universal statistics of non-Hermitian random matrix theory.
-However, recent studies on dissipative systems with well-defined classical counterparts\footnote{ Interestingly, the models considered in Ref.~\cite{grobe1988quantum} have also been revisited~\cite{villaseñor2025correspondenceprincipledissipationginibre} and found that the correspondence principle fails. } found a caveat to this correspondence: the universal random-matrix statistics in the middle of the spectrum can appear even when the corresponding classical systems do not have a chaotic attractor in the long time~\cite{villasenor2024breakdown, villaseñor2025correspondenceprincipledissipationginibre}.
-Indeed, since eigenmodes in the middle of the spectrum decay more rapidly than the longest-lived mode for the CPTP or GKSL dynamics, i.e., $\Delta_a\ll \Delta_\mathrm{asy}$ with $\Delta_a$ being defined in Eqs. \eqref{deltacptp} and \eqref{deltagksl}, the universal statistics are rather expected to be related to transient dynamics~\cite{hamazaki2022lindbladian, ferrari2023steady, mondal2025transient}.
+Various statistics, such as the complex-spacing ratio~\cite{jaiswal2019universality, sa2020complex}, spectral rigidity~\cite{huang2020spectral}, dissipative spectral form factor~\cite{li2021spectral}, singular-value statistics~\cite{kawabata2023singular, roccati2024diagnosing, nandy2025probing}, and eigenstate statistics~\cite{hamazaki2022lindbladian, cipolloni2023entanglement, ghosh2023eigenvector, cipolloni2024non, singha2025unveiling, almeida2025universality, ferrari2025chaos} have been found to exhibit universality.
+These facts motivate researchers to characterize the dissipative version of quantum chaos\footref{foot_chaos} through the universal statistics of non-Hermitian random matrix theory.
+However, recent studies on dissipative systems with well-defined classical counterparts\footnote{ Interestingly, the models considered in Ref.~\cite{grobe1988quantum} have also been revisited~\cite{xhwm-jpdf} and it has been found that the correspondence principle fails. } have found a caveat to this correspondence: the universal random-matrix statistics in the middle of the spectrum can appear even when the corresponding classical systems do not have a chaotic attractor at long times~\cite{villasenor2024breakdown,xhwm-jpdf}.
+Indeed, since eigenmodes in the middle of the spectrum decay more rapidly than the longest-lived mode for the CPTP or GKSL dynamics, i.e., $\Delta_a\gg \Delta_\mathrm{asy}$ with $\Delta_a$ defined in Eqs.~\eqref{deltacptp} and~\eqref{deltagksl}, the universal statistics are rather expected to be related to transient dynamics~\cite{hamazaki2022lindbladian, ferrari2023steady, mondal2025transient}.